 We're often asked by customers, "What can I do to prevent repair problems besides just changing the air filter?"
-They want to understand if the breakdown could have been avoided and how.
-Here are a few options to help ensure your air conditioning system keeps up during hottest days of the year.
+They want to know if the breakdown could have been avoided and how.
+Here are a few options to help ensure your air conditioning system keeps up during the dog days of the summer.

 Turn the system off when mowing grass nearby.